PatriciaCB1/PyBer_Analysis/README.md

 ![Total_Fares_By Week_By_City_Type](https://github.com/PatriciaCB1/PyBer_Analysis/blob/main/Analysis/Pyber_fare_summary.png)

+This line chart shows us the following:
+- In the months spanning January 1st through April 29th across the specified years, Total Fares for Urban and Suburban cities were highest at the start of the last week of February.
+The start of the last week of February was the second highest in terms of Total Fares for Rural cities (clearly a good week for PyBer for all city types.
+- Rural cities' highest Total Fares was at the very start of April
+- For Urban and Suburban cities the first week of January saw the lowest total fares.
+For Rural cities the lowest Total Fares occured mid March.
+- The difference by week are quite significant as some weeks see double the number of Total Fares by city type than others.
+- The combined line chart displays the higher level Total Fares overall for Urban, followed by Suburban then Rural.

 ## Recommendations to the CEO

-Based on our observations in this analysis, we would make the following recommendations to PyBer
+Research provides answers, however it often turns up more questions and further areas for exploration.
+Based on our observations in this analysis, we would make the following recommendations to PyBer:

   - Reduce the number of Urban city drivers as in our analysis we found that there were more drivers than there were rides, meaning some riders did not have any passengers at all.
   - Potentially increase the number of drivers for Rural and Suburban cites.
 This would require further analysis as we would want to exclude drivers that did not have any passengers from the data to find the correct proportions.
 We might want to create a new column in our data for "Active Drivers" when we conduct the analysis to remove any drivers that had no passengers.
   - Average fares are significantly higher in Rural cities.
-If Pyber is currently applying the same cost per mile rate for all city types, the business may gain additional revenues and increase average fares by increasing the rate in Urban cities.
+If Pyber is currently applying the same cost per mile rate for all city types, the business may gain additional revenues and increase average fares for Urban cities by increasing the rate in Urban cities.
   - Conduct further analysis on distance average distanced traveled by passengers across the city types to potentially support a distance-based tiered pricing structure.
   - Conduct further research to understand the above metrics and their relationship to population size across the 3 city types.
 Also conduct primary research to understand how travel/ commute behaviors, usage, awareness and attitudes differ across the city types to better understand the potential addressable market for each city type and how best to maximize profitability and passenger satisfaction across all 3 types.
+  - Conduct further research (desk and primary) to understand why Total Fares are nearly double for some weeks than they are for others.
+Box & Whisker plot visualizations of our existing research may help us to better understand if there are outlier fares or numbers of trips causing this variation before we undertake additional research.
+  - Review data validity/ integrity and potentially do data cleaning as the years 2021 - 2029 have not yet occured.